block-wallet/extension/docs/convention.md

 # Convention

 This convention applies for the commit messages and branch names within this repository.
-Also, there's stage in the GitHub Workflow that ensures this convention.
+Even though this is optional and it isn't enforced by any pipeline we suggest following this convention in this repository.

 # Objective

 Using a semantic Git commit method can greatly improve the readability of Git logs and help to organize the scope of individual commits.

 # Description